 There are some ‘statin alternatives’ that might be helpful to lower cholesterol.
 They are natural, cholesterol-lowering alternatives that you can add to your diet or take as a supplement.

+Some food can be great statin alternatives.
 Food that is high in soluble fiber, antioxidants work and omega 3 works in the body as natural statins:

 - Antioxidant vegetables such as garlic and onion

 - Healthy fats such as olive oil, fish oil, avocado oil